hswolff/website/_posts/2018/2018-12-02-react-lazy-and-suspense.md

 One main drawback of `react-loadable` is that it works on a per-component basis.
 What I mean by that is for every individual component that you may want to lazily load you have to define its own discrete loading state.
 Sure you can use a common component so that all your loading states look the same but that's the issue - you're going to see a loading state for every individual component that is lazily loading.

-So if I had multiple lazily loaded components it's possible I may say three, or four, or nine-thousand spinners on my page before all those extra JS bundles are downloaded, parsed, and executed.
+So if I had multiple lazily loaded components it's possible I may see three, or four, or nine-thousand spinners on my page before all those extra JS bundles are downloaded, parsed, and executed.

 That's not the best user experience.